jaiswalshivani02/snakegame/README.md

 - Increasing difficulty as the snake grows longer.
 - Score tracking to keep track of the player's progress.
 - Game over screen with the option to restart the game.
-- Sound effects for eating food and colliding with obstacles.

 ## Requirements